rahul130500/SWC_Course_Directory/README.md

 # SWC Course Directory

-#3 This website is temporary hosted at <a href="https://swc.iitg.ac.in/coursedirectory"> https://swc.iitg.ac.in/coursedirectory
+#3 This website is hosted at <a href="https://swc.iitg.ac.in/coursedirectory"> https://swc.iitg.ac.in/coursedirectory

 # User Pages